 Each of these vectors arises due to the presence of a column that is not a pivot column.
 The remaining entries of each vector are the entries of the non-pivot column, negated, and distributed into the empty slots in order (these slots have indices in the set D, so also refer to pivot columns).
-This is the realization of the third line of the three-case definition of the vectors \mathbf{z}j , $1 \le j \le n - r$.
+This is the realization of the third line of the three-case definition of the vectors \mathbf{z}i , $1 \leq j \leq n - r$.